-The International Development Association (IDA), the World Bank’s fund for the poorest, helps build the systems that make assistance more effective.
-IDA works with ministries, agencies, and departments of the executive branch on managing public institutions and finances.
+The International Development Association (IDA) helps build the systems that make assistance more effective by strengthening institutions and improving governance.
+IDA works with ministries, agencies, and departments on managing public institutions and finances.
 On broader governance issues, IDA works with the legislative and judicial branches and other institutions that promote public accountability and greater engagement with society.
 (Download ABCs of IDA - Governance and Institution Building in pdf format.)

-- From 2003 to 2015, the National Solidarity Program and 31 partners, including IDA, worked through community development councils to identify and implement 86,000 small-scale reconstruction and development activities, including projects to improve water supply and sanitation, rural roads, irrigation, power, health, and education.
-The program has generated over 52 million days of work for skilled and unskilled workers and has helped establish 33,400 community development councils across Afghanistan that are democratically elected through secret ballot.
+- The program has generated over 66 million days of work for skilled and unskilled workers and has helped establish 45,751 community development councils across Afghanistan that are democratically elected through secret ballot.

 Central African Republic

 - A public expenditure reform project improved timely submission of annual financial statements and budget reporting.
 The 2017 financial statements were submitted on time in April 2018.
 Budget execution reports were published on a quarterly basis for 2017–18.